Areas of Excellence; Delivering Outstanding EAL Outcomes at Lipson Co-operative Academy

 Welcoming New Students

-Upon arrival, all EAL students have a bespoke package to welcome them to the Academy; an individual tour of the school and a personal introduction to each of their new teachers.
-Each student receives training on a host of new technologies from the EAL co-ordinator and a variety of “apps” are downloaded onto their phones to assist them with their day-to-day interactions around the school.
-In addition, those who have very little English when they arrive have one to one support to ensure their English skills grow and develop to meet the challenges of our mastery curriculum.
-Whereas for the more advanced English language learner, we endeavour to support their proficiency and literacy in their first language and where appropriate enter them for GCSE or A Level qualifications.
-We also support over thirteen schools in the South-West both state and independent with first language oral exams in Polish.
+Upon arrival, all EAL students have a bespoke package to welcome them to the Academy; the Initial Assessment helps to determine the language proficiency at the start of a pupil’s educational journey at Lipson, both English language and a mother tongue levels are assessed, as well as the cognitive levels (non-verbal ability test) so students will be learning in the right set or will choose the subjects appropriate to their ability and interest.
+An individual tour of the school following their new timetable combined with a personal introduction to each of their new teachers makes the transition easier and decreases anxiety.
+Each student receives training on a host of new technologies from the EAL Co-ordinator and a variety of “apps” are downloaded onto their phones to assist them with their day-to-day interactions around the school, we pride ourselves in supporting all new students to be independent learners from the start.
+In addition, we ensure their English skills grow and develop to meet the challenges of our mastery curriculum.
+Whereas for the more advanced English language learner, we endeavour to support their proficiency and literacy in their first language and where appropriate enter them for GCSE or A-Level qualifications.
+We also support many schools in the South-West both state and independent with first language oral exams in Polish.

 Developing Teaching Excellence

-As a school we achieved outstanding outcomes for our EAL students in 2015-16 and this is largely due to the outstanding teaching and pastoral support they received.
+As a school we achieve outstanding outcomes for our EAL students and this is largely due to the outstanding teaching and pastoral support they receive.
 We invest considerable time ensuring that our class planning and differentiation fully meets the individual needs of EAL students and deploy a variety of teaching strategies to ensure they are able to not only access the curriculum but with thrive in their studies.